 How is a PPP established?

-If you are interested in exploring the possibility of establishing a PPP with the NICHD, please contact the relevant program officer or the NICHD PPP Coordinator: Lisa Kaeser, J.D.
+If you are interested in exploring the possibility of establishing a PPP with NICHD, contact the NICHD PPP Coordinator: Lisa Kaeser, J.D.

 Cooperative Research and Development Agreements (CRADAs) and Material Transfer Agreements (MTAs)

-CRADAs and MTAs are collaborations with NIH intramural laboratory(ies) or scientist(s).
+CRADAs and MTAs are technology transfer collaborations with NIH intramural laboratories or extramural research branches..
 A relationship solely comprising a CRADA, MTA, or a gift is not considered a PPP.
+NICHD negotiates these agreements with assistance from the NICHD Technology Transfer Center.

 What is a CRADA?

 A CRADA makes government facilities, intellectual property, and expertise available for collaborations designed to further the development of scientific and technological knowledge into useful, marketable products.
 CRADAs provide an exciting opportunity for NIH investigators to work with their colleagues from industry and academia in the joint pursuit of common research goals.
-Government scientists can leverage their own research resources, as well as serve the larger mission of the NIH, to facilitate the development and commercialization of health-care pharmaceuticals and products.
-Companies also can leverage their own Research and Development efforts while collaborating in state-of-the-art NIH research.
+Government scientists can leverage their own research resources, as well as serve the larger mission of the NIH, to facilitate the development and commercialization of health-related products.
+Companies also can leverage their own research and development efforts while collaborating in state-of-the-art NIH research.

 What activities may a CRADA support?

-- All CRADAs must be consonant with the primary biomedical research mission of the Public Health Service (PHS) and the specific laboratory involved, ensuring that no aspect of those missions are compromised.
+- All CRADAs must be consonant with the primary biomedical research mission of the U.S. Public Health Service (PHS), ensuring that no aspect of those missions are compromised.

 - All CRADA research projects must be highly focused and delineated, and each proposed CRADA must be carefully assessed for its overall research objectives.

-- CRADAs cannot attempt to direct or restrict research in an NIH laboratory.
+- CRADAs cannot attempt to direct or restrict research.
 Sponsored research, such as routine, conventional testing, with no collaborative, intellectual contribution, is not appropriate for a CRADA.

-- Under the PHS CRADA, the NIH laboratory may provide personnel, services, facilities, equipment, or other resources, with or without reimbursement, but may not provide funds to non-federal parties.
+- Under the PHS CRADA, NIH may provide personnel, services, facilities, equipment, or other resources, with or without reimbursement, but it may not provide funds to non-federal parties.
 The partner may provide funds, personnel, services, facilities, equipment, or other material and/or technical resources.

 - The CRADA provides the non-federal party the option to negotiate an exclusive license to the resultant CRADA Subject Invention(s).
 The CRADA is the primary legal mechanism the federal government uses to convey such rights in advance of an invention.